 If you are receiving Jobseeker's Benefit in Ireland and wish to go to another EU country to seek employment, you can transfer your payment for a maximum 78 days to another EU country.
 You must be available for and genuinely seeking work in Ireland and receiving your JB payment in Ireland for a minimum of 4 weeks before you go.
-If you transfer your payment abroad, you must be available for and genuinely seeking full-time employment in the country your live in.
 Ask your local Intreo Centre/Branch Office about transferring JB at least a month before you intend travelling.